Xiangkhouang: Hmong

 Their religion is a form of shamanistic animism with a cult of ancestors and spirits, and a belief in three souls.
-Certain spirits protect the people within the village boundaries while others maintain their influence over the plant and animal kingdom outside the village.
+Certain spirits protect the people within the village boundaries, while others maintain their influence over the plant and animal kingdom outside the village.

-Hmong women are renowned for their embroidery and weaving.
+Hmong women are known for their embroidery and weaving.
 Traditionally, clothes are made from hemp and cotton.
-Batik, used only by Green Hmong for their distinctive skirts, is a very long process.
-Before dying the cloth the pattern is marked with wax.
+Batik is used only by Green Hmong for their skirts.
+Before dying, the cloth the pattern is marked with wax.
 The wax is then removed to reveal the pattern.
 The wax is applied with a batik pen and the design is completed square by square.
-Many geometrical patterns exist and they are passed on from mother to daughter.
-The material is pleated by running a sharp edged stone along the pleat lines on alternate sides of the cloth, and sewing the poles into place at the waistband.
-These skirts and many other items of Hmong clothing are also embroidered.
+Some geometric patterns exist and are passed on from mother to daughter.
+The material is pleated by running a sharp-edged stone along the pleat lines on alternate sides of the cloth, and sewing the poles into place at the waistband.
+These skirts and some other items of Hmong clothing are embroidered.
 Embroidery and applique is a social activity, a time for women to sit together and exchange views and news.

-Hmong New Year celebrations in December, starting from the 15th day of the ascending moon, are accompanied by numerous activities including top-spinning competitions, dances, songs, and bull fights.
-It is one of the main occasions for finding a wife or a husband.
-The young men and women toss the makkono, a small fabric ball, as part of a courting ritual.
-The throwing of the ball can go on for hours.
-During the festivities Hmong women wear their traditional dresses, adorned with intricate embroidery and silver jewelry.
+Hmong New Year celebrations in December, starting from the 15th day of the ascending moon, are accompanied by activities including top-spinning competitions, dances, songs, and bull fights.
+It is one of the occasions for finding a wife or a husband.
+Men and women toss the makkono, a fabric ball, as part of a courting ritual which can go on for hours.
+During the festivities, Hmong women wear their traditional dresses, adorned with embroidery and silver jewelry.